Bl4Cc4t/GoodTwitter2/readme.md

     - This procedure is hopefully not required forever (See [Tampermonkey#952](https://github.com/Tampermonkey/tampermonkey/issues/952))
   - Navigate to `about:config` (that is a Firefox specific page, so type that into your address bar)
   - search for the `security.csp.enable` flag and set it to `false`

+**Do not use this script together with the GoodTwitter extension.
+Disable it first!**

 ## FAQ
 ### The highlights color does not match my settings!